IMF March Buys: The 14 Stocks Added To My Fund

 With that in mind, I added Wells Fargo (WFC) to the IMF this month.
 It was (note the past tense) the most obvious pick on major sector weakness as the company was buying back around 10% of its total outstanding stock this year.
 The fact that the share price just went from $53 to the high $20s meant that the buyback was going to gobble up tens of millions of extra shares at no additional cost to the company.
 That, in turn, would have been highly cash flow positive to the company, since the stock is yielding more than 6% - the more stock it could buy at this knockdown price, the better.
 Sadly, this is, at least for the moment, scuttled, as the big banks announced Sunday night that they are suspending their share buybacks for the time being.
 That's a big blow to Wells Fargo, as it was executing the most effective buyback of the major banks.

 Recently, I made the case for Public Storage (PSA), and it continues to apply as interest rates hit fresh new lows last week before reversing.
 Long story short, the way interest rates are going, PSA stock should rerate from a 4% dividend yield to a 3% dividend yield, which results in major upside for the share price.
-PSA trades at $200 with a 4% yield, by contrast it goes for $267 at a 3% yield.
+PSA trades at $200 with a 4% yield, by contrast, it goes for $267 at a 3% yield.

 Plus, they should be able to grow given the exceptionally cheap cost of capital (such as their new 12-year bonds they issued yielding just 0.9% per year).
 At that rate, all you have to do is buy land in a major U.S. city and set up a marginally profitable storage unit, and inflation of land values alone will easily outpace your interest costs even if storage remains a so-so business in coming years.

 In tech, we have Broadridge (BR) and Facebook (FB) this month.
-I made a case for Broadridge at higher prices back in February so of course I like it at $100.
+I made a case for Broadridge at higher prices back in February so of course, I like it at $100.
 Nothing going on with the virus has much of anything to do with that company's business.

 And Facebook remains the cheapest mega-cap tech stock out there.
-I will note that I've heard people suggest that something like 30% of Facebook's ads are for things that would get clobbered in a prolonged corona virus slowdown (it seems that a ton of their ad load involves travel, events, conferences, and the like).
+I will note that I've heard people suggest that something like 30% of Facebook's ads are for things that would get clobbered in a prolonged coronavirus slowdown (it seems that a ton of their ad load involves travel, events, conferences, and the like).
 Is a big one or two quarter earnings miss and then the company resuming 20% EPS growth off a sub 20x PE ratio such a bad deal though?

 Energy Stocks: What Now?